 Modern dance styles have been primarily arising from Germany and the USA as a response to socioeconomic changes and industrialization.
-During the First and Second World War, the rise of fascism, the Great Depression (in the US), modern dance became a medium for resistance and social exchange.
+During the First and Second World War, the rise of fascism, the Great Depression (in the US), modern dance became a medium for resistance and social change.

 The concept of dance as a discursive practice, based on „Free movement “has become the new aesthetic convention in both- technical and theoretical part of dance education and practice: as a way to express contemporary social concerns and as a potential tool for change.